In the Garden of Gethsemane, Jesus prayed to God three times to make sure there was no way to save us other than with His death on the cross.

 Other times, we may think about everyday heroes that have sacrificed their lives for a loved one or for a group of strangers.

-We might also consider the comforts and personal enjoyments we give up while fasting, or we may reflect on the selfless acts of our brave Military.
+We might also consider the comforts and personal enjoyments we give up while fasting, or we may reflect on the selfless sacrifices of our brave Military.

-However, there are more subtle opportunities to sacrifice as well, which can greatly benefit us.
+However, there are more subtle opportunities for us to sacrifice as well, which can greatly benefit us.